-Erythrina crista galli – The Coral Cockscomb
+Erythrina crista galli – Cockspur coral tree

 Erythrina crista galli or ‘Cockscomb Coral Tree’ is the best known of this genus of sub tropical flowering trees.
 Erythrinas are originally from areas such as South Africa, Argentina, Uruguay, Brazil and Paraguay and Christa Galli is the national flower of Argentina.